dualcube/moowoodle/readme.txt

    🔄 **Variations on Courses [PRO]**: Offering course variations with the option to sell them through your online store with the help of WooCommerce Subscription.

    💲 **Multiple Pricing Models [PRO]**: MooWoodle Integration supports various pricing models, including one-time payments, subscriptions, and memberships.
 This flexibility allows you to offer courses in a way that best suits your business model.
+   👥 **Real-Time User Synchronization [PRO]**: Seamlessly sync users, whether from Moodle to WordPress or vice versa.
+This feature ensures users have unified access across both platforms, eliminating the need for separate accounts.

 👉 Learn More About [MooWoodle (PRO)](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree)